qgriffith/about_me/README.md

 #### TODO
 * Add Unit test to the python script
+* Add a step in the pipeline to invalidate CF cache on deploy
 * Add logging output to the python script
 * Look at switching to GitHub Actions
 * Add Strava data to the python script